WarrierRajeev/UFC-Predictions/README.md

 - Scraped event and fight stats, data from 1993 to present date using Beautiful Soup.
 - Cleaned, preprocessed and feature engineered the data to each row being a historical representation of both fighters and their individual fights/fight stats.
 - Dataset uploaded and now available on Kaggle at: https://www.kaggle.com/rajeevw/ufcdata
-- Created and tested predictive models using `RandomForestClassifier` and `XGBoostClassifier`
+- Oversampled minority class, created and tested predictive models using `RandomForestClassifier` and `XGBoostClassifier`

 ### Results